Argus by Lucidea - Profile

 Audit trails and/or edit history

-The program tracks who entered the record and when.
+Argus by default tracks who created the record and when.
 It also tracks the last person to edit the record and when the record was last edited.
+Argus has the option of deploying the Audit module this tracks all changes to data including deletions along with all security changes.

 Offline access